zulip/zulip/docs/subsystems/markdown.md

 individual Markdown rules can access the data from there.

-For non-message contexts (e.g. an organization's profile (aka the thing on the right-hand side of the login page), stream descriptions, or rendering custom profile fields), one needs to just pass in a `message_realm` (see, for example, `zulip_default_context` for the organization profile code for this).
+For non-message contexts (e.g. an organization's profile (aka the thing on the right-hand side of the login page), channel descriptions, or rendering custom profile fields), one needs to just pass in a `message_realm` (see, for example, `zulip_default_context` for the organization profile code for this).
 But for messages, we need to